andregll/RealTimeSystems_Application2_AGL/ReadME.md

 # Application 2: Engineering Analysis - Preemptive Scheduling

+### Student: Andre Llanos
+### UCFID: 4809793

+## Implementation notes
+The light sensor PCB  does not like being plugged in backwards and got a bit too hot.
+So most of the testing was with Wokwi for this application.

 ## 1. Task Timing and Jitter

 looking at the logs it seems that the sensor task is very consistant as it uses the vtaskdelayuntil while the LED and print uses vtaskdelay `vTaskDelay` specifies a **relative delay** from the moment it is called.
 The actual period of these tasks is `(task execution time) + (delay time)`.
 Because the Sensor has priority, it creates a jitter in the other tasks as when there is an overlap time, the sensor task will run, delaying the other